w3c/wai-media-guide/player.md

 ## Media Player Support for Accessibility

 Accessible media players provide a user interface that works without a keyboard, through speech interface, and by screen reader users.
-They audio description, captions, and transcripts.
+They audio description, captions, and transcripts. _{@@ how much to say here???...functionality for users to change volume, speed, navigate through the media, modify captions font size, spacing, font...}_
  More details are in the [Media Accessibility User Requirements document](https://www.w3.org/TR/media-accessibility-reqs/) _{@@ include that link or not because that's much more info than most people really need here}_.

 There are players developed specifically for accessibility.
 Some are free, open source and some are commercial.

 The following resource lists accessibility support in several players: **...[old Google Doc version](https://docs.google.com/spreadsheets/d/1QJVcXx5hTWYBcJbHJD3DrL3hSFVbfy1VQFyADMtrDFY/edit?pli=1#gid=0), [GitHub version though also out-of-date](http://kensgists.github.io/apt/)...** _{@@ does someone want to step up to see if they can help get this information active and updated?}_

 Each media player provides documentation of the steps to set it up in a web page.
 For example [AblePlayer Setup Steps](setup-step-1-use-html5-doctype).

-## @@ editor notes

-...functionality for users to change display of captions...